sunitharamu-1983/GENAI-Learning-Journey/07_Articles/Embeddings_Part_2.md

 | Global context | ❌ | ❌ | ❌ | ✅ | ✅ |
 | OOV words | ❌ | ❌ | ❌ | ❌ | ✅ |
 | Polysemy | ❌ | ❌ | ❌ | ❌ | ❌ |

-### What FastText still can't do

-*Polysemy - one word and multiple meanings and context dependent meaning*.
-Fixing polysemy and static embeddings is what led to contextual embeddings like BERT (***Upcoming***) and eventually the Transformer architecture you already have seen in my Tech Blog [1] - however, the that is just the base architecture and as BERT & GPT's came into play, the architecture was refined for better use.

-### One line to remember

-***Word2Vec and GloVe learn words.
-FastText learns the DNA of words — and can reconstruct meaning even for words it has never seen.***

-### Layman Analogy

-*Imagine you encounter a word in Tamil you've never seen before — but you recognise the root and the suffix.
-You can make a reasonable guess at the meaning.
-That's exactly what FastText does — it reads the roots and suffixes of words to understand meaning, even for completely new words.*

 ---